sankaran-s2001/Emotion-Classification-System/README.md

 **What it analyzes:**

 - Individual words and their emotional weight
-- Word combinations (phrases like "really angry")
+- Word combinations (phrases like "really excited")
-- Text length and structure
+- Text patterns and structure
 - Emotional intensity indicators